BPE Pre-qualifies Six Firms for Concessioning of Calabar, Kano FTZs

 They are Diamond Stripes Consortium, BUA International Limited and Northwest Petroleum and Gas Company Limited for Calabar Free Trade Zone, and Diamond Stripes Consortium, Urban Shelter Infrastructure Limited and BUA International Limited for Kano Free Trade Zone.

-In a statement, the BPE said its Director General, Mr. Alex Okoh announced their pre- qualification at the bidders’ pre-bid conference for the concession of the two FTZs in Abuja on Monday.
+In a statement, the BPE said its Director General, Mr. Alex Okoh announced their pre- qualification at the bidders’ pre-bid conference for the concession of the two FTZs in Abuja.

 Okoh said the bidders were expected to submit their proposals on or before December 2, 2022.